 Have you been curious about the ancient people of South America ever since you first heard about them in grade school?
 Come satiate your sense of wonder!
 Learn about the day-to-day traditions, customs, and practices of the Kichwa Añangu, a nation that has co-existed within this territory for hundreds of years.
 We are an Indigenous Amazonian group who believe that sustainable eco-tourism is one of the best ways to preserve the pristine Amazon in the 21st Century.

 The Genipa americana plant has been used by our ancestors for centuries.
-Cultivated from the Várzeas section of the Yasuní National Park, this plant and the fruit it bears provides many benefits.
-It is used in a number of ways such as in traditional tattooing ceremonies.
-The safe, organic, semi-permanent dye is derived through traditional methods.
-While both temporary and permanent tattooing is done for community members, we only offer tourists the painless and temporary tattoo experience.
-Its initial blue-black color will fade to a sepia-brown before gradually disappearing within about two weeks.
+Cultivated from the Várzeas section of the Yasuní National Park, this plant and the fruit it bears provides many benefits and is used in a number of ways such as in traditional tattooing ceremonies.
+The safe, organic, natural semi-permanent dye is derived through traditional methods.
+Its initial blue-black color will fade to a sepia-brown before gradually disappearing within a week or so.

 Whether your culinary tastes are tame or adventurous, we have something delicious in store for you!
 Enjoy only the best of our fresh and locally-grown organic foods.
 Some options include “Maito” fish prepared in a “Bijao” leaf, fried cacao, exquisite “Mayones”, and the “Chontacuros” from Palm trees.
 Wash it all down with our local “Chicha” beer made from manioc root and sweet potato.
 The fermentation process makes this a popular beverage and offers the perfect refreshment for your palate.

 5. Ancestral Catamaran